nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 First, an overview of the existing architecture, and a high-level overview of what we want to change.

+## High-Level Architecture

+The current Syringe architecture is quite simple.
+It all compiles to a single binary: `syringed`, but is logically built of two components - the scheduler, and the API server:

 ![](images/syringe_old.png)

-Advantages:
+At start, this binary loads the entire curriculum into memory.
+It also maintains an internal map of which lessons are active and what stage they're running, etc. In short, everything is contained within this single program - both from a code perspective, as well as runtime state.

+This simple approach has several advantages:

-- Single binary
+- Single binary, easy to deploy
 - No external database to worry about
-- Allowed us to get NRE Labs public quick
+- Allowed us to get NRE Labs to a public PoC quickly

-Disadvantages
+However, it also has some key disadvantages:

-- Single point of failure
+- `syringed` is a single point of failure
-- Everything is tightly coupled, harder to extend
+- Everything is tightly coupled, so extending Syringe's capabilities is more difficult.
-- State is kept in-memory, so restart means state is lost
-- This means we need to kill all existing lessons on start
+- State is kept in-memory, so if Syringe is restarted, state is lost.
+This is why we currently kill all running lessons every time Syringe starts.
-- Fairly opaque - all monitoring is custom
+- Fairly opaque - all monitoring is custom, and relies primarily on good logs.

-Proposed New Syringe Architecture
+The new Syringe architecture being proposed in this document can be summarized in the following points:

+- Breaking up the logical services currently offered within `syringed` into separate microservices.
+- Move state to an external database of some kind (TBD)
+- Add better logging and observability instrumentation to aid in better production debugging.

 ![](images/syringe_new.png)

+This design has some key advantages over the current approach:

 - Better resilience - no “one syringe”
-- Easier to extend - just pop a new service on the message bus
+- Easier to extend - just pop a new service on the message bus.
+In the above diagram, we note that other non-Syringe software like StackStorm can listen on this event bus and further extend the capabilities of the platform.
-- Easier to reason about, maintain, and contribute to individual services
+- Easier to reason about, maintain, and contribute to individual services.
 - Totally stateless services - all state managed by a proper database.
+This not only means managing state in the right way, it also means that Syringe microservices can scale horizontally, aiding in overall system resilience.

+## Design Area - Microservices and Message Queue

+## Design Area - External State

 ## Design Area - Observability Instrumentation